CodeItD5/AIML-BOT-JAVA/README.md

 - From the AIML zip that I downloaded before, I took Ab.jar and pasted it under lib directory, that is on same hierarchy as src
 - I created one resources directory under which I pasted the bots directory from the AIML zip that was downloaded before
 - For better understanding of AIML: https://www.analyticsvidhya.com/blog/2021/05/aiml-a-language-for-chatbots/
+- This chatbot will run as usual terminal based application once the App.java class is executed.